WHHQ: WKPP

 By 1993, however, WITM had gone silent again.
 That July, the Holston Valley Broadcasting Corporation—owners of WKPT, WTFM, and WKPT-TV in Kingsport as well as WKTP in Jonesborough—filed to buy the inactive station from Good Shepherd Broadcasting—owned by interests that had bought out Miller and Ward over the late 80s—for $11,200, claiming that WITM's poor financial status made it a failed station which they could own.
 The FCC approved the sale in June 1995 over objections by WBEJ that the acquisition would give Holston Valley too many outlets.
 The station became WKPP in 1995, run in a cooperative venture where Holston Valley supplied WKPT Radio Network programming, while WBEJ sold the station's advertising and handled operations.
 The station originally had an adult contemporary "mature music" format, though by 1998 it had changed to all-news.

 WHHQ

 In 1999, the St. Thomas More Broadcasting Association acquired WKPP for $65,000; the call letters officially changed to WHHQ on December 8, 1998.
 The change coincided with the station beginning to broadcast Catholic programming as Queen of Peace Catholic Radio; the licensee name changed to Mediatrix SC, Inc., in 2004.
+The station was off air for a time but returned in September 2005 as a classic country-formatted station operated by G&G Broadcasting.

 Citing a dispute with a party that held a time brokerage agreement with Mediatrix, the licensee received special temporary authority to take WHHQ silent, as of April 29, 2006.
 Though Mediatrix claimed it had found a buyer for the station, no application to sell the station was ever filed; the license was marked as deleted by the FCC as of April 27, 2007, for failure to broadcast over 12 months.